Police Volunteer Reserve Corp (Malaysia): Organizations of PVR

 Police Volunteer Reserve are under the supervision of the Officer-in Charge Police District (OCPD) and Head of Department where they are stationed and duty at.

-PVR officer and personnel when on duty shall be deemed junior in the ranks of their regular police officer counterparts.
-As an example: Deputy Superintendent of Police (DSP) Police Volunteer deemed junior to the same rank of DSP in regular police force, but it is higher ranking to Assistant Superintendent of Police (ASP), Inspector of Police (INSP) and other lower ranking officers of regular police, police volunteer reserve and auxiliary police.
+RMPVR officer and personnel when on duty shall be deemed junior in the ranks of their regular police officer counterparts.
+As an example: Deputy Superintendent of Police Volunteer DSP/SP deemed junior to the same rank of DSP in regular police force, but it is higher ranking to Assistant Superintendent of Police of regular police (ASP), police volunteer reserve (ASP/SP) and auxiliary police (ASP/PB).

-A Police Volunteer Reserve gazetted officer when on duty and in uniform, is entitled to receive a salute from lower ranks gazetted officer and personnel whether in regular police force, police volunteer reserve force and auxiliary police force as stated in IGSO A109 under Section 3.4 dan IGSO H601 under section 3.13.10.
+A Police Volunteer Reserve gazette officer when on duty and in uniform, is entitled to receive a salute from lower ranks gazette officer and personnel whether in regular police force, police volunteer reserve force and auxiliary police force as stated in IGSO A109 under Section 3.4 dan IGSO H601 under section 3.13.10.